This user agreement will be effective for all users as of November 15, 2022.

 - You received the payment for activities that violated this user agreement, the PayPal Acceptable Use Policy or any other PayPal policy.

-- recover any amounts due to PayPal by debiting your balance;
+- recover any amounts due to PayPal by debiting the balance in your PayPal account;

 - engage in collection efforts to recover such amounts from you;